cherry chest on stand

-Having some Cherry that I had brought back from Arkansas, I was anxious to beginning working with the wood as soon as it would be dry enough.
+hav some cherry that i had brought back from arkansas, i was anxious to begin working with the wood as soon as it would be dry enough.

-I tried serveral designs, drawing them free-hand on scraps until one of them had the curvature as well as enough height on the leg top for the apron size
+drawing them free-hand on scraps until one of them had the curvature as well as enough height on the leg top for the apron size i was looking for.

 together and then rotated 45 deg. for the cut on the adjacent face.

 after rough-cutting out all 4 legs, use of block planes and spoke-shaves are employed to get the curves as close to the pattern as possible. rasps and

 round-files are also useful, especially to shape the sharp curves where the apron bottom meets the legs.

 tenons are cut with a dado on the table saw. because the aprons will fit flush with the face of the leg (instead of leaving a revel) and continue with